Love it or despise it, OSB is here to stay. But how well suited is OSB for flooring or subflooring? Are there any better options available?

 The other motivation for builders to use OSB is money.
 OSB tends to be less expensive than plywood, so builders and contractors can squeeze a bit more profit out of the project.
-When OSB goes beyond flooring use and into wall and roof sheathing, the profit margin increases.
+When OSB goes beyond flooring use and into wall and roof sheathing, the profit margin will increase.

 OSB Flooring Myths Debunked

 Is there anything to be said in favor of OSB for subflooring?
-It is helpful to debunk a few myths about OSB.
+Debunking a few myths about OSB is helpful.

 Myth: OSB is made from waste products

 Truth: No. Trees are logged expressly for the manufacture of OSB.
 No bark is used.